modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 ### Chemistry Nobel Lectures related to Thermodynamics.

 In what follows we consider the four Nobel Prizes in Chemistry awarded in 1920, 1949, 1968 and 1977.
 For each Prize we indicate the year of the Prize, the name of the laureate and the reasons for such recognition.
-Afterwards, we consider three documents: (1) some excerpts from the *Presentation Speech* corresponding to the *Award ceremony speech*, (2) the complete document called *WORK* which is a descriptive explanation of the contributions made by the laureate and (3) the title of his *Nobel Lecture*, its subtitles when they are in the original and some excerpts from the beginning of the document.
+Afterwards, we consider three documents: (1) some excerpts from the *Presentation Speech* corresponding to the *Award ceremony speech*, (2) the complete document called *WORK* which is a descriptive explanation of the contributions made by the laureate and (3) his *Nobel Lecture*, including the title and subtitles, when they are in the original, and some excerpts from the beginning of the document.
 At the end of the chapter, we present the appropriate references in MLA format.

 **In 1920:** to Walther Hermann Nerst (1864-1941) “in recognition of his work in thermochemistry”.

-*Presentation Speech* by Professor Gerard de Geer, President of the Royal Swedish Academy of Sciences, on December 10, 1921.
+<u>*Presentation Speech*</u> by Professor Gerard de Geer, President of the Royal Swedish Academy of Sciences, on December 10, 1921.

 ……